-Envolve PeopleCare, Inc. (formerly known as Nurtur and Nursewise), an affiliated company wholly owned by Envolve Holdings, Inc. which is wholly owned by Centene, provides disease management, nurse triage, and call center services to eligible enrollees.
-Bridgeway paid Envolve PeopleCare, Inc. approximately \$402,000 for these services during the year ended September 30, 2016.
-This amount is included in ancillary and other medical services in the accompanying statement of comprehensive income.
+Envolve PeopleCare, Inc., an affiliated company wholly owned by Envolve Holdings, Inc. which is wholly owned by Centene, provides disease management, nurse triage, and call center services to eligible enrollees.
+Bridgeway paid Envolve PeopleCare, Inc. approximately \$221,000 and \$402,000 for these services during the years ended September 30, 2017 and 2016, respectively.
+These amounts are included in ancillary and other medical services in the accompanying statements of comprehensive (loss) income.
+As of September 30, 2017 and 2016, Bridgeway has approximately \$59,000 and \$79,000, respectively, due to Envolve PeopleCare which is included in due to affiliated companies in the accompanying balance sheets.